The Shipping Law Review: Cayman Islands

 As a dependent territory of the United Kingdom, the Cayman Islands relies on the United Kingdom for the entry into and extension of all international conventions.

 The UK Secretary of State retains oversight to ensure that appropriate standards are applied and maintained with respect to the implementation of international conventions, treaties and related instruments.
 This oversight is largely exercised through the UK's Maritime and Coastguard Agency on behalf of the Secretary of State.
-Such conventions are extended to the Cayman Islands by the United Kingdom and take effect through Cayman Islands legislation or the adaptation of relevant UK legislation.
+These conventions are extended to the Cayman Islands by the United Kingdom and take effect through Cayman Islands legislation or the adaptation of relevant UK legislation.

 ii Port state control